Caddie at Maidstone Club charged with manslaughter after fatal brawl

 Caddie at Maidstone golf club charged with manslaughter after fatal brawl with boss

-A friendly get-together to watch a golf tournament escalated into a fight between two co-workers that left the head caddie at an exclusive East Hampton club dead and one of his top employees facing a manslaughter charge, prosecutors said.
+A friendly get-together to watch a golf tournament escalated into a fight between two co-workers that left the head caddie at the exclusive Maidstone Club in East Hampton dead and one of his top employees facing a manslaughter charge, prosecutors said.

 Kevin Somers, 45, of Amagansett, was found dead Feb.
 5 after a brawl with Marc Dern, 34, while at Dern's home in East Hampton, authorities said.